 - The process of getting a new puppy can be very stressful.
 We make the process simple and easy.

 - We are glad to provide references to confirm that we are legitimate breeders and will work with you to find the right puppy for your family and lifestyle.
 Feel free to call us, AKC, or our veterinarian at Hansford County Veterinary Hospital in Spearman Texas, and check us out.

 - When selecting your puppy we prefer to set up a face time or video chat through Facebook messenger so that you can actually see the puppies in real-time.

 - We leave a trail of paper – we will email you an updated receipt every time payments of any kind occur.

 - Learn more about the signs of Puppy Scammers and how to avoid them by clicking on the link below.

-- Learn more about adopting a Harman Corgi, getting on the waiting list, or becoming part of our up update lists.
+- Learn more about adopting a Harman Corgi and getting on the waiting list.

 We would love to hear from you.
 We can help you find your next best friend.